Skip to Content

 16710 Ranch Road 965, Fredericksburg, TX

-If your excursion is all about exploring the great outdoors, look no further than Enchanted Rock.
+If your excursion is about exploring the great outdoors, look no further than Enchanted Rock.
 A member of the National Register of Historic Places and run by the Texas Parks and Wildlife Department, the name says it all.
-Expect top tier stargazing, overnight camping, rock climbing and more sporty ventures.
+Expect top-tier stargazing, overnight camping, rock climbing, and more sporty ventures.
 It’s also good to note that although reservations are not required to visit, they are highly recommended as the popular park often reaches capacity.

 Luckenbach